 A Day in the Woods with UVM’s Forestry Summer Camp

 “Without application, principles and ideals have no bearing and no test.”
-These words by the University of Vermont’s renowned educator John Dewey, underpin our work at Vermont Family Forests.
+These words by the University of Vermont’s renowned alumnus and educator John Dewey, underpin our work at Vermont Family Forests.
 For decades, UVM’s forestry program has walked the talk of applied learning in its summer field camp for juniors and first-semester seniors.
 In early June, VFF’s executive director, David Brynn, spent a day with this year’s forestry summer camp students, giving them a hands-on taste of our approach to forests and forestry.

 David fondly remembers his own experience of UVM’s forestry summer camp–two months immersed in hands-on forestry across the state.
 Though shorter now, the summer camp still rocks students’ worlds, helping them assimilate what they’ve learned in the classroom.